[ Last Updated on June 7th, 2017 ]

 Focal Length : 16 mm ISO : 200 Shutter speed : 8 sec Aperture : f/11

-If you have any questions or comments, I always welcome them and try to answer as soon as I can.
+If you have any questions, comments or suggestions, I always welcome them and try to answer it as soon as possible.
 Happy Shooting!